October 1, 2016

 Contact us to receive the Monthly Education Newsletter to hear about upcoming Crash Kids programs.

 Films must be no longer than three-minutes and must include the five Crash elements.
-The five elements include a genre, a type of action, a character's name, a line of dialogue, and a prop/costume.
+The five elements include a genre, a type of action, a character's name, and a line of dialogue.

-Parents should also pack their student with a sack lunch and plan to bring any winter season props that might be fun to incorporate into their films.
+Parents should pack their student with a sack lunch and plan to bring any props that might be fun to incorporate into their films.

 Need more information?
 Send us an email.